 Climate Scorecard Staff

 Lois Barber is a Climate Scorecard Co-Founder and the Executive Director of EarthAction.
+She has a 30-year history of work in the non-profit world with a focus on citizen participation in policymaking on environment, peace, and justice issues.

 Climate Scorecard Country Managers